TylerAlsop/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I love the ability to make a bunch .less files so that it's easier to find your code for specific elements/sections of the page.
+I realize this can be done with .css files too so my next favorite concept is being able to nest my stying just like it appears in the html.
+That also makes it very convenient to sort through the code.
+    The concept that gives me the most trouble is deciding exactly how to type out my mix-ins so that they will be useful throughout the different sections of my web page.
+Because needing to go back and rewrite my mix-ins, or adding more and more of them to fit every specific situation defeats the purpose of having the mix-ins in the first place.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up